samayo/bulletproof/README.md

 #####License ?

 Screw licenses.
-I would any feedbacks though.
+I would love any feedbacks though.